DavidAllX/eleventy-base-blog/content/about.md

 **Legacy work includes:**
 - Crafting obituaries and farewell narratives that capture a life's true essence
-- Structuring trusts, foundations, and vehicles for lasting impact
+- Collaborating on trusts, foundations, and vehicles for lasting impact
 - Identifying and preserving stories that need to be told
 - Creating processes for graceful transitions of leadership and influence
 - Documenting wisdom and principles for future generations